Battle of Ong Thanh: Battle

 On the morning of 16 October, Allen led Companies B and D, 2/28th Infantry out from their temporary night defensive position along the Ong Thanh Stream to patrol an area to the southeast, which was covered by thick jungle canopy.
 After marching for about 2 km, the battalion found a fortified VC bunker, so Allen ordered his men to pull back and directed airstrikes against VC positions.
 When the bombing runs were over, Allen's men entered the camp and a firefight broke out with VC snipers firing down from trees in the surrounding areas.
 Again, Allen ordered his men to pull back and form a perimeter to protect their wounded soldiers, as artillery strikes were called in against VC bunker positions.
 The 2nd Battalion re-entered the camp, and they discovered the bodies of 17 VC.
 Allen's men then moved through the western end of the camp, and another fire-fight broke out with an estimated 60 VC.

 Later that afternoon, Allen decided to break contact and return to base, to avoid fighting a battle that could last until the evening.
 In the meantime, however, he called in air-strikes to inflict further damage on the base camp of his primary target, the 271st Regiment.
-That evening, Brigadier general William Coleman and other senior officers of the 1st Infantry Division visited the 2/28th Infantry's camp, where they praised Allen's men for their efforts, and presented First lieutenant Clark Welch—commander of Company D—with a Silver Star for his actions earlier in the day.
+That evening, Brigadier General William Coleman and other senior officers of the 1st Infantry Division visited the 2/28th Infantry's camp, where they praised Allen's men for their efforts, and presented First Lieutenant Clark Welch—commander of Company D—with a Silver Star for his actions earlier in the day.
 Allen then decided to launch a full-frontal attack against the 271st Regiment's base camp, to determine if the enemy unit was still there.
-However, due to the lack of sufficient manpower, Welch suggested that Allen should either call off the assault or get more soldiers on the ground for the operation.
+However, due to the lack of sufficient manpower, Welch suggested Allen should either call off the assault or get more soldiers on the ground for the operation.
 Allen dismissed Welch's suggestions, and responded by giving Captain James George—commander of Company A—the responsibility of leading the attack instead of Welch.